-If you decide to have a forensic medical examination, you will meet one of our specially trained doctors or nurses who will ask you about the assault.
-All our doctors and nurses are women.
+If you decide to have a forensic medical examination, you will meet one of our specially trained examiners who will ask you about the assault.

 The examination involves them checking your body and taking samples to try to find evidence of what happened.
 It is voluntary – it will only happen if you say it can.
 And you can stop it at any time.

 Come and see us as soon as you can – it’s easier to make sure you’re ok and not physically injured.